harmony-free/wechat/README.en.md

 #### Description [中文](README.md)

 This is a library based on the Hongmeng version, which is a simplified and encapsulated version of the WeChat third-party functions.
-It enables sharing of text, sharing of images, sharing of mini-programs, opening of mini-programs, and opening of WeChat.
+It enables sharing of text, sharing of images, share the webpage, sharing of mini-programs, opening of mini-programs, and opening of WeChat.
 #### Software Architecture

 This is the Hongmeng version based on the WeChat Open Platform